LLM API Pricing Comparison - June 2026

 Rate Limits and Spend Tiers

 OpenAI gates throughput by spend tier.
-New accounts (Tier 1) cap at 500 RPM on GPT-5.4; Tier 4 gets 10,000 RPM.
-Anthropic uses a four-tier system with similar structure.
-DeepSeek queues requests during peak hours - no published tiers, just latency variability.
+New accounts cap at 500 RPM on frontier models; Tier 4 gets 10,000 RPM.
+Anthropic uses a four-tier structure.
+DeepSeek V4 Flash has no published tiers but queues under high load - latency spikes are common during peak hours on the free-tier endpoints.

 Batch API Discounts

-OpenAI, Anthropic, Google, and xAI all offer 50% off for async batch processing with 24-hour SLAs.
-Groq offers 50% off batch jobs with a 24-hour to 7-day processing window.
-DeepSeek's automatic prompt caching delivers comparable savings without a formal batch endpoint.
-If your workload isn't latency-sensitive, batch mode halves your bill right away.
+OpenAI, Anthropic, Google, and xAI all offer 50% off async batch processing with 24-hour SLAs.
+Groq offers 50% off batch jobs with a 24-hour to 7-day window.
+DeepSeek's automatic prompt caching at $0.0028 per cache-hit MTok competes with formal batch discounts without requiring a separate API endpoint.
+Gemini 3.5 Flash batch tier at $0.75/$4.50 is a clean 50% reduction.

 Prompt Caching